Frequently Asked Questions

 How does SuperFOIL compare to other foil insulation?

-SuperFOIL has the highest performance multifoil multilayer insulation product of any multilayer foil insulation in the UK and EU.
-SuperFOIL has the largest range of multifoil multilayer insulation in the UK and EU including leading edge products such as SFUF, SF19, SF40, SF60.
+SuperFOIL has the highest performance multifoil insulation product of any multilayer foil insulation in the UK and EU.
+SuperFOIL has the largest range of multilayer foil insulation in the UK and EU including leading edge products such as SFUF, SF19, SF40, SF60.
 You may request a sample here

 SuperFOIL is tested and certified